mfurkaner/ffencrypter/README.md

 This software now supports multiple encryption layers!

 When using the first time,

--> use gethash command to get hash numbers for your user id and password -> change the definitions in the main.cpp with corresponding hashes -> compile and use
+-> change the definitions in the main.cpp with corresponding hashes -> compile and use